History of Hungary: Patrimonial Kingdom (1000–1301)

 Andrew II was forced to accept the Golden Bull of 1222, which was the Hungarian equivalent of England's Magna Carta.
 The Golden Bull had a twofold purpose that limited royal power.
 On the one hand, it reaffirmed the rights of the smaller nobles of the old and new classes of royal servants (servientes regis) against both the crown and the magnates.
-On the other hand, it defended the rights of the whole nation against the crown by restricting the powers of the latter in certain fields and making refusal to obey its unlawful/unconstitutional commands (the ius resistendi) legal.
+On the other hand, it defended the rights of the whole nation against the crown by restricting the powers of the latter in certain fields and making refusal to obey its unlawful / unconstitutional commands (the ius resistendi) legal.
 The lesser nobles also began to present Andrew with grievances, a practice that evolved into the institution of the Parliament, or Diet.
 Hungary became the first country in which a parliament had supremacy over the kingship.
-The most important legal ideology was the Doctrine of the Holy Crown, which held that sovereignty belonged to the noble nation (as represented by the Holy Crown).
-The members of the Holy Crown were the citizens of the Crown's lands, and no citizen could attain absolute power over the others.
+The most important legal ideology was the Doctrine of the Holy Crown, which held that divine sovereignty was granted to the nation by the physical object of the Holy Crown of Hungary.
+Under this initiative, the wearer of the Crown is granted supreme authority, and members of the Holy Crown were the citizens of the Crown's lands, and no citizen could attain absolute power over the others.

 Mongol invasions

 In 1241–1242, the kingdom suffered a major blow in the wake of the Mongol invasion of Europe.
 After Hungary was invaded by the Mongols in 1241, the Hungarian army was defeated disastrously at the Battle of Mohi.
 King Béla IV fled the battlefield and then the country.
 Before the Mongols retreated, a large part of the population (20-50%) died.
 In the plains, between 50 and 80% of the settlements were destroyed.
-Only castles, strongly fortified cities and abbeys could withstand the assault, as the Mongols had no time for long sieges.
-The siege engines and the Chinese and Persian engineers that operated them for the Mongols had been left in the conquered lands of Kyivan Rus'.
+Only castles, strongly fortified cities, and abbeys could withstand the assault, as the Mongols had no time for long sieges.
+The siege engines and the Chinese and Persian engineers that operated them for the Mongols were left in the conquered lands of Kyivan Rus'.
 The devastation caused by the Mongol invasions later led to the invitation of settlers from other parts of Europe, especially from Germany.